pmikluszka/recan-veracity-classification/README.md

 #### train.py

-Trains single model with specified parameters.
+Trains a single model with specified parameters.

 running